PratDesai/exercism-io/README.md

 # exercism-clojure
-The Clojure track on Exercism.io
+Solutions to various programming tracks on Exercism.io